 We have painted a picture for the sponsoring employer/trustees which is vivid and clear: 'if longevity leaped two years for a 75 year old, our scheme would be £Xmillion underfunded.
-Reducing longevity risk would ensure, transfer to a Superfund that we were not responsible for dealing with this shortfall', and we understand their views.
+Reducing longevity risk would ensure that we were not responsible for dealing with this shortfall', and we understand their views.

-We know what option we want to take - bulk annuity, longevity swap, transfer to a Superfund or no action
+We know what option we want to take - bulk annuity, longevity swap or no action